Here’s a concept that’s been coming up pretty often lately, so I wanted to make sure I got it up on the blog.

 In my opinion, if you can’t tell if the treatment is working… it likely may not be.

-The first PT I sought out for manual therapy (that means hands-on therapy) was also certified in Muscle Energy Technique.
-(Again, she’s #3 on my overall list of PT’s).
+Before I found Paula, the first PT I ever sought out for manual therapy (that means hands-on therapy) was also certified in Muscle Energy Technique.

 Contrast this to the first time I saw Paula… what a huge difference.